 Yes, Italy road trips are not for the faint-hearted or the newbie drivers, but you cannot deny that road trips in Italy are pretty spectacular.
 With the perfect blend of sophisticated culture, mind-blowing scenery and delicious food and drink.

 Yep, those close calls with a reckless scooter and that time you took 30 minutes to manoeuvre yourself out of a tiny alley your sat nav somehow led you down, will be worth it!
 Trust me!

 The hardest thing will be choosing your Italy road trip as there are so many beautiful driving routes through this stunning country.
 I’m currently visiting Italy for the 4th time during which time I will be taking two more Italian road trips (I just can’t get enough…)

 So based on my experience with Italian road trips, I decided to create 5 perfect Italy road trips which you can easily take in your annual leave ranging between 3 days and 2 weeks.

-Here are 5 of the best Italy Road Trips you need to steal for your next trip..!
+Here are 5 of the best Italy Road Trips you need to steal to add to your Italy bucket list..!

 What you can expect from this article...

 - 1 Overview of the best Italy road trips